ottermix/security/README.md

 ## Websites

 * [DuckDuckGo](http://duckduckgo.com): A tracking-free search engine
-* [Deseat Me](https://deseat.me/): A way to try and delete as much information from the internet as possible.
+* [Deseat Me](https://deseat.me/): A way to try and delete as much information from the internet as possible from an existing Google account.
 * [Just Delete Me](http://justdelete.me/): A website with a list of websites and how to: 1) see how difficult it is to remove your account information, and 2) instructions on how to actually remove account information.

 ## Anonymity / Encryption Tools for Communication